-• Click the Printer icon in the Dock to open the Printer window.
+Click the Printer icon in the Dock to open the Printer window.

 You can now see the print jobs in the print queue and work with them.
-For more information, choose Help > Mac Help from the menu bar and search for "printing."
+For more information, choose Help > Mac Help and search for "printing."

 Playing a CD and Connecting Headphones